demianriccardi/CrysENM/README.md

 Fortran 90 toolkit for application of elastic network models to proteins in the crystalline state.
 I wrote this as a NLM postdoctoral trainee in the laboratory of George N. Phillips, Jr from 2007-2010.

-TODO: Refactor, reduce, write testing framework, DOCUMENT, and improve.
+TODO:  Write testing framework, Refactor, DOCUMENT.

 Dependencies: